ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 execution.
 So, the segments is empty.
 Check ELF sections information as follows.
-Every section contain offset and size information.
+Every section contains offset and size information.

 .. code-block:: bash